TAY - A Cautionary Tale

 Librettist - Gareth Mattey

-Inspired by the true story of Microsofts 2016 launch of the Twitter chatbot TAY this is an operatic adventure full of humour and heart with humanity firmly at its core in this our ever more tech seductive reality.
+Inspired by the true story of the launch of the Twitter chatbot in 2016 that did not go to plan.
+This is an operatic adventure full of humour and heart with humanity firmly at its core in this our ever more tech seductive reality.

 It'll be a whirlwind of cyber fun!